roadjake/coincidence_sort_analyse/readme.txt

 12) git remote

-13)git push -u origin master
+13)git push -u origin master (at this point we have to login to validate credentials)